KHard2Bme/Python-Project-Template/Movie_README.md

 ![MCD_series](https://github.com/KHard2Bme/Python-Project-Template/assets/146769989/e2d145c4-b398-41cc-8cb5-844e0834db94)

 MCD (McDonald's Corportation):
-- Q1 through Q22023 shows the stock price moving in an upward sustained trend, then mid Q2 the price follows a sporadic sideways movement until begining of Q32023 where there is a trend reversal and the price follows a bearish market run down to the lowest being <b>$246.19</b> on <b>10-12-2023</b>.
+- Q1 through Q22023 shows the stock price moving in an upward trend, then mid Q2 the price follows a sporadic sideways movement until begining of Q32023 where there is a trend reversal and the closing price follows a downward trend to the lowest price being <b>$246.19</b> on <b>10-12-2023</b>.
 There is a sudden trend reversal which continues upward into Q12024 and levels off into another sporadic sideways movement.

 ![SBUX_series](https://github.com/KHard2Bme/Python-Project-Template/assets/146769989/863fe80e-a654-40f8-8f41-5f6f50b1f6d3)

 SBUX (Starbucks Corporation):
-- Q1 through Q22023 shows the stock price gradually moving in an upward fluctuating trend, then mid Q2 there is a major trend reversal where the price follows a bearish market run and experiences significant sideways movement until the lowest price is reached, that being <b>$89.48</b> on <b>10-03-2023</b>.
-There is a sudden trend reversal which continues slightly upward into Q42023, it continues until end of Q4 and the trend changes again fluctuating downward into a sideways movement within Q12024.
+- Q1 through Q22023 shows the stock price gradually moving in an upward fluctuating trend until mid Q2 where there is a major trend reversal and the price follows a bearish market run with significant sideways movement until the lowest price is reached, that being <b>$89.48</b> on <b>10-03-2023</b>.
+There is a sudden trend reversal which continues slightly upward into Q42023, it continues until end of Q4 and the trend changes once more fluctuating downward into a sideways movement within Q12024.

 ![CMG_series](https://github.com/KHard2Bme/Python-Project-Template/assets/146769989/3da6923f-8be8-4b22-9d9e-0ed9072b2481)

 CMG (Chipotle Mexican Grill Inc.):
 - Q12023 starts out at the lowest closing price of the year being <b>$1610.23</b> on <b>3-20-2023</b>.
 The stock gradually follows an upward trend until Q22023 and soon experiences significant sideways movement until mid Q32023.
-The trend reverses and there is a sporadic down trend until Q42023, then a sudden trend reversal  follows with a bullish market run into Q12024.
+The trend reverses and there is a sporadic down trend until Q42023, a sudden trend reversal follows with a gradual upward trend into Q12024.

 ![YUM_series](https://github.com/KHard2Bme/Python-Project-Template/assets/146769989/33a59301-589f-4901-8faa-a2423fd9c906)

 YUM (Yum!
 Brands Inc.):
-- Q1 through Q22023 shows the stock price gradually moving in an upward sustained trend until mid Q2, there is a sudden trend reversal where the price follows a very volatile downward trend to the lowest closing price being <b>$116.25</b> on <b>10-12-2023</b>.
+- Q1 through Q22023 shows the stock price gradually moving in an upward trend until mid Q2, there is a sudden trend reversal where price fluctuates in a downward trend to the lowest closing price being <b>$116.25</b> on <b>10-12-2023</b>.
 There is a another sudden trend reversal which shows continued fluctuation upward into Q12024.

 ![DRI_series](https://github.com/KHard2Bme/Python-Project-Template/assets/146769989/d1fd2466-16dd-4dd2-b044-892f95c858a0)

 DRI (Darden Restaurants Inc.):
-- Q1 through Q22023 shows the stock price following a downward sideways movement until end of Q2 were there is a trend reversal and the price follows a very volatile upward trend unti mid Q32023.
-There is a trend reversal and the closing price follows a bearish market run until hitting lowest price, that being <b>$134</b> on <b>10-13-2023</b>.
-There is another trend reversal which takes place and steadily climbs upward into Q12024.
+- Q1 through Q22023 shows the stock price following a downward sideways movement until end of Q2, were there is a trend reversal and the price fluctuates upward until mid Q32023.
+There is a trend reversal and the closing price follows a volatile downward trend until hitting lowest price, that being <b>$134</b> on <b>10-13-2023</b>.
+There is another trend reversal which takes place and the price steadily climbs upward into Q12024.

  ### Comparrison: